support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 Ravana Readies for Battle in Golden Armour, Saluted by Attendants Rama and Brothers Journey to Ayodhya, Consulting with Vibhishana and a Sage Suratha, second son of Raja Hamsadhvaja, challenging Arjuna and his charioteer Krishna after the death of his brother Sudhanvan (As ibn Mahesh) from the The four brothers embrace outside the palace, with women looking down from a shuttered jharokha window supported by curving serpentine brackets Ravana’s brothers and sons prepare for battle after Kumbhakarna’s death Rama and allies attack demons as Indrajit performs an invisibility ritual Three chariots convey the king, his son and the two young princes through a bazaar.
 The fronts of the far shops are visible with merchants selling cloth, and the backs of the ones below.
 In his palace on the right, the elderly king, usi Rama and Ravana Fiercely Battle as Omens Foretell Ravana Rama Embraces Bharata, and His Subjects Ask to Accompany Him Rama receives Indra’s chariot and armour, battles Ravana fiercely, forcing him to retreat The messengers, in an upper chamber, tell the princes to return to Ayodhya.
-Below in the throne-room, dressed for the journey, the princes say their farewells to King Kaikeyi and his son Yudhajit Makaraksha Fights Rama and Lakshmana but Falls to Their Arrows Krishna Bids Farewell, Folio from a Bhagavata Purana Krishna bids farewell, folio from a Bhagavata Purana Krishna Bids Farewell, folio from a Bhagavata Purana Sita, with Lakshmana, Visits the Hermitages and Rests in One by the Gaumati River Battle between the armies of Arjuna and Tamradhvaja.
+Below in the throne-room, dressed for the journey, the princes say their farewells to King Kaikeyi and his son Yudhajit Makaraksha Fights Rama and Lakshmana but Falls to Their Arrows Krishna bids farewell, folio from a Bhagavata Purana Krishna Bids Farewell, folio from a Bhagavata Purana Sita, with Lakshmana, Visits the Hermitages and Rests in One by the Gaumati River Battle between the armies of Arjuna and Tamradhvaja.
 Brahma and other deities in the sky.
 (Paras) from the Despite the entreaties of his brother to return to rule Ayodhya, Rama remains adamant in adhering to his father Rama Kills Ravana with the Brahma Weapon; Celestials Rejoice and Vibhishana Pays Homage Ravana leads his forces as Sugriva advances; Rama and allies hold in reserve Prahasta is defeated by Nila amid ill-omens; Ravana and demons despair Ravana grieves, restrains rage against Sita, and readies for battle The princes in their chariot drive through the main street at Ayodhya, wondering at the change in the city since they left it, and then enter the palace, with questioning gestures.
 In an upper room, a Brahmin and three ministers converse.
+Kalayavana Surrounds Mathura, page from a Dispersed Bhagavata Purana Series

 Show more similar artworks

-Other art prints by Indian Art
+More art prints by Indian Art

-Discover more works by Indian Art
+Show more works by Indian Art

-Other art prints by Indian Art
+More art prints by Indian Art

-Discover more works by Indian Art
+Show more works by Indian Art

-Excerpt from our top sellers
+A selection of our top sellers

-Excerpt from our top sellers
+A selection of our top sellers

 What our customers think about us